Juniors Spring Rowing 2019 BB

 Rowing has primarily two racing seasons, fall and spring.
 At Clam Island Rowing we break this into two training periods.
 Practices will run from the end of August until just before the holiday break in December.
-Practices start back up for the spring season in the beginning of January and will run until Regionals at the end of May.
+Practices start back up for the spring season in mid February and will run until Regionals at the end of May.
 Attendance during these times is highly valuable.
 In order to compete, a high level of attendance is required.

 We also offer a July and August summer programs which are great to participate in prior to starting the full team practices in the fall.

 Can I just row one season, either fall or spring?

 We recommend that rowers join in August and complete the full year until the end of May.
 However, if other commitments prevent you from doing this, attending one season is allowed.
 It must be noted that you will fall behind the pace of the other rowers who decide to row for the entire year.